BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/A-C/2021-10-17-charm-of-isoptera.md

 ---

 This small fired clay orb has an intricate network of bored holes through it.
 This item has 10 charges and regains 1 expended charge each day at dawn.

 As an action you can touch this orb to a surface made of wood or clay and expend a number of charges.
 A number of cubic feet of material is destroyed equal to the number of charges expended as the area is swarmed with phantom termites.
-The material removed can be in any shape, so long as it is contiguous, and not overly complex.
+The material removed can be in any shape, so long as it is contiguous and not overly complex.